 Either pick Remove Friend or Block.
 If you change your mind later, you can go into User Settings and choose Manage Blocked-User List to open the door for becoming friends again.

-As mentioned, Nintendo has said more streamlined methods for adding friends are in the works.
-At some point, you may be able to add friends via Nintendo Network IDs — user-picked names that are much easier to remember and share than the 12-digit friend codes — and link your Nintendo account on social media.
-According to Nintendo, certain titles will also have in-game friend request systems to make it easier to connect.
+As we discussed earlier in this article, Nintendo has announced that more modernized techniques for adding friends are currently in process.
+There may come a time when you may be able to add friends using Nintendo Network IDs — user-selected names that are much more manageable to remember and share than the 12-digit friend codes.
+You may also be able to connect your Nintendo account to your social media platforms.
+According to Nintendo’s claims, specific titles will also have in-game friend request operations to make the connection process more straightforward.

-There’s also the curious matter of User IDs, a separate username attached to your Nintendo account that became available a few weeks prior to the Switch’s launch.
-At first, it seemed that User IDs would replace NNIDs, but considering that Nintendo has plans for NNIDs in the future, it’s unclear if the new usernames will be used to add friends on Switch.
+There’s also the unique topic of User IDs, a separate username assigned to your Nintendo account that became open a few weeks before the Switch’s released.
+In the beginning, it appeared that User IDs would replace NNIDs, but reflecting on the fact that Nintendo has declared its ideas for NNIDs in the near future, we’re not entirely sure if these new usernames will be applied when adding friends on Switch.